Identification:

 the south coast of Penwith.
 On 24th August 1997 the crew of a dive

-boat belonging to the Penzance B.S.A.C returning from the Scilly Isles
+boat belonging to the Penzance B.S.A.C returning from the Isles of Scilly

 saw at least 12, so there were probably dozens if not hundreds between